ssioux/Suicide-Farm/readme.md

 You dropped a liquid for an experiment with animals, and they transformed more big and strong adopting a human form.

-You will have to save the Earth by protecting not letting scape the Evil Animals out of the barnyard or not letting them wound you.
+You will have to save the Earth, not letting scape the Evil Animals out of the barnyard or not letting them wound you.
 You have three lives.
 Try to survive to get more points.

 # Main Functionalities